gabywald/BioSilico/README.md

 ### 'biosilico-graphicalview' : Visualisation of Modelisation / simulation

 Graphical views for modelisation and simulation using BioSilico (Core) using Java Swing.

+Specialisation and re-use for AntHill example : centralisation of graphical views.

+TODO regroup ideas for "what do we want exactly to see ?".

 ### 'biosilico-tests' :